 Starting Spiritual Direction: A Guide to Getting Ready, Feeling Safe, and Getting the Most Out of Your Sessions by John Mabry

-Most protestants are not real familiar with the concept.
+Most protestants are not really familiar with the concept.
 Generally, I say it is a form of discipleship.
-Loosely connected to the early desert fathers and how older monks led younger monks into the work of being contemplative once the monastic system was more established.
-Generally, most Catholic and Episcopal/Anglican priests are required to have a spiritual director.
-This is someone that helps pay attention to spiritual matters.
-Post-Vatican II, there arose a new emphasis on spiritual direction and more attention to spiritual direction for laypeople.
+Loosely connected to the early desert fathers and how older monks led younger monks into contemplative work once the monastic system was more established.
+Generally, most Catholic and Episcopal/Anglican priests must have a spiritual director.
+This is someone who helps pay attention to spiritual matters.
+Post-Vatican II, a new emphasis arose on spiritual direction and more attention to spiritual direction for laypeople.

 I was trained in spiritual direction through an Ignatian stream of spiritual direction.
-Ignatius wrote the Spiritual Exercises, which was designed originally as a 30-day retreat for people to grow closer to God, often as part of a process of discerning a vocation.
-I think the best simple definition that I have commonly heard is that spiritual direction is a regular relationship with someone that helps to serve as a second set of ears to hear God’s direction for your life.
+Ignatius wrote the Spiritual Exercises, designed initially as a 30-day retreat for people to grow closer to God, often as part of discerning a vocation.
+I think the best simple definition I have commonly heard is that spiritual direction is a regular relationship with someone who helps to serve as a second set of ears to hear God’s direction for your life.

 John Mabry is a United Church of Christ pastor and spiritual director.
-There are a number of streams of spiritual direction, some are more ‘directive’ than others.
-But most programs today lean towards a non-directive spiritual direction, which is how this orientation toward spiritual direction is designed.
-Mabry using the word ‘client’ instead of directee throughout the book because of his orientation toward non-directive spiritual direction.
+There are several streams of spiritual direction; some are more ‘directive’ than others.
+However, most programs today lean towards a non-directive spiritual direction, which is how this orientation toward spiritual direction is designed.
+Mabry uses the word ‘client’ instead of directee throughout the book because of his orientation toward a non-directive spiritual direction.
 But I think the term, while more familiar, introduces a connection to psychology and social work.
-Mabry does clarify how it is different from psychology or social work, but that connection is one reason why I am resistant to the term client.
+Mabry clarifies how it differs from psychology or social work, but that connection is one reason why I am resistant to the term client.
 I also think it is worth pointing out that while I call myself a spiritual director, as does Mabry, the work of spiritual direction is the work of God and the Holy Spirit.
-My work is listening, God’s work is direction and guidance.
+My work is listening; God’s work is direction and guidance.

-Overall I think this is a very helpful introduction.
+Overall, I think this introduction was very helpful.
 It is brief.
 I read it in less than 2 hours.
 The audiobook is only 3 hours.
-In some ways, I think it may be too long for many that want to explore the idea more casually.
-But there is room for a 1 page, a 10 page, and a 100-page introduction to spiritual direction.
+In some ways, I think it may be too long for many who want to explore the idea more casually.
+But there is room for a 1-page, a 10-page, and a 100-page introduction to spiritual direction.
 I haven’t found a 1 and 10-page version I really like yet, but there are advantages to each type.
 I do wish this were a bit cheaper.
-Right now it is $10 for either the kindle or audiobook version, which is a bit high for 100 pages.
-I would recommend it a lot more if it were $4-5 range.
+Right now, it is $10 for either the Kindle or audiobook version, which is a bit high for 100 pages.
+I would recommend it much more if it were $4-5.

 Starting Spiritual Direction: A Guide to Getting Ready, Feeling Safe, and Getting the Most Out of Your Sessions by John Mabry Purchase Links: Paperback, Kindle Edition, Audible.com Audiobook